CRA Crypto Audit 2026 – What Triggers One and How to Prepare in Canada

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-- Third-party tips: Former partners, employees, etc.
+- Third-party tips: Former partners, disgruntled employees, and others

 What Triggers a CRA Crypto Audit

-- Large unreported capital gains identified through exchange data
+- Large unreported capital gains identified through exchange data matching

-- Prior audit with crypto issues
+- A prior audit that surfaced crypto issues

-- Business income vs capital gains misclassification
+- Suspicious business income vs capital gains classification

-What the CRA Requests in an Audit
+What the CRA Asks for in an Audit

 - Wallet addresses and blockchain records